lil-lab/icrl/README.md

-# LLMs Are In-Context Reinforcement Learners
+# LLMs Are In-Context Bandit Reinforcement Learners

-This repository contains the code for the paper ["LLMs Are In-Context Reinforcement Learners"](https://arxiv.org/abs/2410.05362).
+This repository contains the code for the paper ["LLMs Are In-Context Bandit Reinforcement Learners"](https://arxiv.org/abs/2410.05362).

 ## Abstract
-> Large Language Models (LLMs) can learn new tasks through in-context supervised learning (i.e., ICL).
-This work studies if this ability extends to in-context reinforcement learning (ICRL), where models are not given gold labels in context, but only their past predictions and rewards.
-We show that a naive application of ICRL fails miserably, and identify the root cause as a fundamental deficiency at exploration, which leads to quick model degeneration.
-We propose an algorithm to address this deficiency by increasing test-time compute, as well as a compute-bound approximation.
-We use several challenging classification tasks to empirically show that our ICRL algorithms lead to effective learning from rewards alone, and analyze the characteristics of this ability and our methods.
-Overall, our results reveal remarkable ICRL abilities in LLMs.
+> Large Language Models (LLMs) excel at in-context learning (ICL), a supervised learning technique that relies on adding annotated examples to the model context.
+We investigate a contextual bandit version of in-context reinforcement learning (ICRL), where models learn in-context, online, from external reward, instead of supervised data.
+We show that LLMs effectively demonstrate such learning, and provide a detailed study of the phenomena, experimenting with challenging classification tasks and models of sizes from 500M to 70B parameters.
+This includes identifying and addressing the instability of the process, demonstrating learning with both semantic and abstract labels, and showing scaling trends.
+Our findings highlight ICRL capabilities in LLMs, while also underscoring fundamental limitations in their implicit reasoning about errors.

 ## Citation

 If you find this work useful for your research, please consider citing:
 ```
-@misc{monea2024llmsincontextreinforcementlearners,
+@misc{monea2025llmsincontextbanditreinforcement,
-      title={LLMs Are In-Context Reinforcement Learners},
+      title={LLMs Are In-Context Bandit Reinforcement Learners},
       author={Giovanni Monea and Antoine Bosselut and Kianté Brantley and Yoav Artzi},
-      year={2024},
+      year={2025},
       eprint={2410.05362},
       archivePrefix={arXiv},
       primaryClass={cs.CL},